Sagna112/simple_shell/README.md

-# SIMPLE SHELL
+SIMPLE SHELL

 ## Description
-The aim of this project made at Holberton School is to gain knowledge about the background work of a Shell when there is an user input in the prompt.
+The aim of this project made at Alx School is to gain knowledge about the background work of a Shell when there is an user input in the prompt.

 The following is the way that our shell is compiled:
 ```bash